darioque/darioque/README.md

 - 👀 I’m passionate about programming, crypto and languages!

-- 🌱 I’m currently looking forward to improve my programming skills and start my professional career in this space.
+- 🌱 I’m really looking forward to improve my programming skills and start my professional career in this space.

 - 📚 Besides my node.js capabilities, I have some experience programming in python + some knowledge of a few programming paradigms through languages like Prolog, Haskell and Smalltalk.